Security

 - Review approval prompts during rollout

-- Adjust bot scope and permissions
+- Adjust agent scope and permissions

 - Re-run and confirm fewer unnecessary prompts